 A New Twist?

 Gene buried Andy quietly in his backyard, the site of their first romp together.
 “Not long after that, he started showing signs of Alzheimer’s,” says Jessica.
 “In retrospect, I think it was Andy who had kept him here with us for a lot longer.”
 Gene agitated for a bronze memorial, but it never came to pass—although a local granite company did donate a carved headstone, which sits at the old Fleming homestead to this day.
-Gene passed away in 2000, at a nursing home in Grand Island, New York.
+Gene passed away in 2000, at a nursing home in Grand Island, Nebraska*.
 “He definitely did not get closure,” Jessica says.

 A few years ago, though, Jessica Fleming, now Jessica Korgie, found herself thinking more and more about Andy.
 She began combing through her grandparents’ piles of documentation—fan mail, crime scene photos, her grandmother’s meticulously kept notebooks.
 She called around to key players.
 Intriguing inconsistencies began to emerge, particularly around the case’s status as “unsolved.”
 “Some people said that the [perpetrator] was found after so many years,” she says.